 - Your full name, date of birth, address, telephone number, email address

 - One form of identification (full UK driving licence, passport or national ID card)

 - Be over the age of 18

 Suits Me® Account for International Students

-Whilst you’re studying in the UK, a Suits Me® current account can help to make your life easier.
+Whilst you’re studying in the UK, a Suits Me® account can help to make your life easier.
 We offer a stress-free alternative to a traditional bank and accept over 99.8% of all applicants.
-Once you’ve applied you will gain access to your own online banking account and mobile banking app, within ten minutes and your contactless debit card will shortly follow in the post a few days later.
+Once you’ve applied you will gain access to your own online account and mobile app, within ten minutes and your contactless debit card will shortly follow in the post a few days later.

 You will also gain access to our exclusive cashback reward programme, where you will receive cashback on your purchases when you use your Suits Me® debit card with our retail and restaurant partners including YO!
 Sushi, New Look, Asda and Foot Locker.

 So, what are you waiting for!
-Apply for your own Suits Me® current account today and manage your finances whilst chilling in your new accommodation!
+Apply for your own Suits Me® account today and manage your finances whilst chilling in your new accommodation!

 Have a great time at university and remember to enjoy every minute! 🙌